HadrienGardeur/web-speech-recommended-voices/README.md

 Because of Apple, the recommended list can also contain the following properties:

-- `altNames` which contains an array of strings for alternate names for a given coice
+	- `altNames` which contains an array of strings for alternate names for a given voice
 - and `overrides` which is strictly used with pre-loaded voices, allowing implementers to hide the default version, when a higher quality variant is available

-*Example 3: Alternate version of an Apple pre-loaded voice*
+**Example 3: Alternate version of an Apple pre-loaded voice**

 ```json
 {